See also International Mandatory Tuberculosis Screening

-Side effects of the antibiotic are not common.
-However, INH may affect the liver or nervous system.
+Side effects of these antibiotics are not common, however they may affect the liver or nervous system.
 Liver inflammation (hepatitis) is the major concern.
 The risk is rare in young people and increases with age.
 Liver function can be monitored with blood tests.
 Side effects are usually reversed when the antibiotic is stopped.
-In the United States, TB specialists believe that the risk of active TB is greater than the risk of side effects of treatment.
+In the US, TB specialists believe that the risk of active TB is greater than the risk of side effects of treatment.

 It is important to complete treatment, both to prevent active TB and to prevent development of strains that are resistant to antibiotics.
 If you are considering stopping treatment, please notify your clinician.

 If you choose not to take treatment and later develop symptoms, inform your clinician about the symptoms and positive TB skin test as soon as possible.

 Treatment for active TB: Antibiotics can almost always cure active TB.
 However, antibiotic resistant strains of TB are increasing.
 Taking antibiotics as directed is critically important to success.
 Your clinician will give you more information if active TB is diagnosed.